dresswithpockets/dresswithpockets.github.io/_drafts/ssm-gotchas.md

 ## SCP over SSM also sucks

-If you've configured support for SSH-over-SSM, then SCP should "just work".
-I do not recommend relying on this stop-gap configuration for file transfers, especially if you plan on eventually phasing out general SSH use.
+If you've configured support for SSH-over-SSM, then SCP should "just work."
+I recommend relying on something other than this stop-gap configuration for file transfers, especially if you plan on eventually phasing out general SSH use.

 There is no SSM-native way to transfer files between hosts.
-You will need to share files remotely via S3 or another service, and then download them from the target machine.
-My information here is a bit lacking though since someone else implemented SSM-based file transfers.
+You must share files remotely via S3 or another service and then download them on the target machine.
+My information here is lacking since someone else implemented SSM-based file transfers.

 ## Stop Using AWS-Managed Documents

-You've probably setup permissions along these lines for AWS documents:
+You've probably set permissions along these lines for AWS documents:

 ```terraform
 data "aws_iam_policy_document" "allow_ssm_documents" {